 Garmin Varia Vision is a relatively simple product, and as simple as it is, you won't find much inside the box.

 The presentation is the usual one: an elongated box, very similar to the one of the other Edge devices for cycling.
 Although with that touch of golden glow behind the Varia Vision it seems more like you are buying Raphael's last album (by the way, did you know that it has a uranium disk?).

-The simplicity is still there the moment you open the box.
-Because the only thing you'll find is "a stick".
-Or a magic wand, but it would be short enough for Harry Potter to do any spell, because it's only 60mm long (and 19.7×19.8mm thick).
+Simplicity is still latent the moment you open the box.
+Because the only thing you're going to find is "a stick".
+Or a wand, but it would be quite short for Harry Potter to cast any spell, because it is only 60mm long (and 19.7×19.8mm thick).

 In short, if you give this to someone who doesn't know it, they're not going to have any idea what it's for.
 And probably the first thing they want to do is stir coffee with it.
 But I advise against it, because the water resistance is certified to IPX7, enough to withstand the weather when you ride your bike: rain, snow or even accidental immersion at a depth of 1 meter in case you fall into a puddle.
 But sorry triathletes, you can't use it with the swimming goggles.